2022 Big 12 Championship Game: Game summary

 Kansas State would respond with 2 Touchdown drives to take a 14-7 in the middle of the 2nd quarter.
 By the end of the 1st half, TCU trimmed the wildcats' lead to 4 with a 42-yard field goal.

 Kansas State would take their first double digit lead with a RJ Garcia 25-yard TD reception, only for TCU to respond with a Touchdown for their own.
-Afterwards, The frogs had a chance to reclaim the lead, they made it all the way to the 8-yard line, where Max Duggan's pass to Quentin Johnson was intercepted by Julius Brents in the end zone.
+Afterwards, The frogs had a chance to reclaim the lead, they made it all the way to the 8-yard line, where Max Duggan's pass to Quentin Johnston was intercepted by Julius Brents in the end zone.

 The interception would turn into a touchdown drive capped off by a 44-yard run by Deuce Vaughn, sending Kansas State's lead back to 11.
 TCU once again responded with another 42-yard goal, Kansas state would not score on their next drive, giving TCU one more chance.

 At the 3:08 mark in the 4th quarter, TCU's apparent Touchdown reception by Jordan Hudson was called back due to an Offensive Pass Interference penalty.
 However Max Duggan would make it up for it by running for a 1st down on 2nd & 20 that same drive.
 With less than 2 minutes to go, TCU tied the game with a 8-yard QB Run, and a successful pass to Jared Wiley.
 Kansas State got to midfield, but could not go further, so they punted and TCU ran out the clock to go to Overtime.

 TCU won the coin toss and started on the right side of the field, on their 1st drive of OT, they made it to within 1 yard of scoring a TD on 3rd & goal, but Kendre Miller was stopped by the Kansas State defense.
 With 4th down at the one, TCU elected to go for it, giving the ball to Kendre Miller again, but was once again stopped by the Wildcats' defense and TCU turned it over on downs.

 Afterwards, Ty Zentner clinched the Big 12 title for Kansas State with a 31-yard field goal.